How the Thames Barrier works, and when it is scheduled to close.

 The Thames Barrier is one of the largest movable flood barriers in the world.
 The Environment Agency runs and maintains the Thames Barrier as well as London’s other flood defences.

-Upcoming scheduled closures
+Forthcoming scheduled closures

 The Environment Agency operates the Thames Barrier every month for maintenance and testing.
 Once a year, they also test the barrier at a high spring tide (normally September or October).
 They may begin closing and re-opening the gates up to an hour before the times listed below.